stosh689/stosh689/README.md

 	4. Use Dask or Ray for handling larger datasets and parallelizing simulations.
 	5. Visualize the results to analyze the performance and trade-offs of different chip designs.

 By following these steps, you can create a highly optimized, scalable system for chip design simulation.
-Each of these refinements adds computational efficiency, improves performance, and allows for handling more complex design spaces.
+Each of these refinements adds computational efficiency, improves performance, and allows for handling more complex design spaces.v